 All babies born at Bronson are given a handmade hat to help them maintain proper body temperature.
-A variety of sizes are needed from micro-preemie to newborn.
-See above Guidelines for Handmade Baby Items.
+See above Baby Hat Guidelines and Size Chart.
 Patterns

 Ribbon snugglers are used in the Emergency Department and Pediatrics for infants to cuddle with and keep them distracted while they are being treated.
 Ribbon Snuggler Pattern

 Receiving blankets, afghans and quilts are used by:

 - The Volunteer Baby Guild in layettes given to babies-in-need born at Bronson